 Four years ago, I started teaching personal finance to young adults at General Assembly.
 I wasn’t trying to start a movement — just trying to help a few people get smarter about how they spent their money.
 But what blew me away wasn’t just how little young people knew about finance, but also how well the financial industry had taken basic concepts and turned them into fancy terms that made people nervous.
 Many young people would later tell me how my class had helped them see that personal finance could be “way less scary."

-Two months ago, I decided to focus on this idea full-time and kicked off a journey to better understand how couples approached their personal finances.
+In 2017, I decided to focus on this idea full-time and kicked off a journey to better understand how couples approached their personal finances.
 What I learned was that young couples are looking for better ways to coordinate, plan, budget, and invest their money together.
 Yet most couples either avoid thinking through their financial plans or are offered fragmented tools and sales-heavy services that don’t fully meet their needs or garner their trust.
 Thoughtful financial planning is usually reserved for high-net-worth couples through traditional banks or advisors.

-I’m founding Zeta to change that.
+I founded Zeta to change that.
 At Zeta, we believe that personal finance is a core life skill.
 With a combination of education, advice, and accountability, we want to help 19 million American couples get ahead of their finances.
 From planning for your first paycheck to paying for college debt, saving for your first house to prepping for child #1, Zeta’s mission is to help couples get smarter about money.